James D. Thompson: Organizations in Action

 Organizations in Action was published in 1967.
 The book is still today a classic multidisciplinary study of the behavior of complex organizations as entities.
 The book considers individuals behavior only in the extent that it helps explain the nature of organizations.
-James D. Thompson offers 95 distinct propositions about the behavior of organizations, all relevant regardless of the culture in which they are found.
+Thompson offers 95 distinct propositions about the behavior of organizations, all relevant regardless of the culture in which they are found.
 A central topic in the book is that organizations must meet and handle uncertainty.
 He classifies organizations according to their technologies and environments.
 Thompson saw technology as a dimension in understanding the actions of complex organization.
 Thompson recognized the benefit for managers of using a typology of technology that could be general enough to deal with a different range of technologies found in complex organizations.

 A number of theoretical perspectives have developed subsequent to Thompson's work, most notably, organizational ecology and institutional theory.